retrogaming457/awsctx/README.md

 ## Linux

-1. Place `awsctx.sh` the other files in the appropriate locations:
+1. Place `awsctx.sh` and other files in the appropriate locations:

 ```bash
 ~/.local/bin/awsctx.sh